Creamery/GBView/README.md

-# GeeBeeView
+# GBView
-Thesis Undergraduate Project
+R.A.
+Updates for GeeBeeView.